-This course is designed to promote a better understanding of patients, families and other healthcare providers.
-Cultural and ethnic influences, communication styles, value systems, socioeconomic influences and health risks will be discussed.
+This course is designed to promote a better understanding of patients, families, and other healthcare providers.
+Cultural and ethnic influences, communication styles, value systems, socioeconomic influences, and health risks will be discussed.
 Alternative/complementary medicine is explored.
 Students will participate in role-playing, as well as problem solving and critical thinking activities.

 The purpose of this course is to introduce the student to other imaging and therapeutic modalities and areas of specialization.
-Methods used in the determination of best imaging procedure to be preformed will be examined.
+Methods used in the determination of best imaging procedure to be performed will be examined.
 The student will explore emerging trends on the utilization of medical imaging.
-Basics physics and equipment in mammography, computed tomography (CT), nuclear medicine, ultrasound, magnetic resonance imaging (MRI), interventional radiography and positron emission tomography (PET) will be covered.
+Basics physics and equipment in mammography, computed tomography (CT), nuclear medicine, ultrasound, magnetic resonance imaging (MRI), interventional radiography, and positron emission tomography (PET) will be covered.

 The purpose of this course is to introduce the student to different diseases and their effects on the body.
 Diseases will be grouped according to the body systems.
 How radiography is employed to aid in the diagnosis of the disease and how the disease affects the radiographic image will be discussed.
-Methods of instruction include lectures, PowerPoint presentations and class discussions.
+Methods of instruction include lectures, PowerPoint presentations, and class discussions.
 Radiologists will be guest lecturers.

 This course provides an understanding of the importance and necessity for radiation protection.
-Topics include sources of radiation, units of measures for radiation and instruments for detecting and measuring radiation.
+Topics include sources of radiation, units of measures for radiation, and instruments for detecting and measuring radiation.
 Equipment and procedures for protecting patients and personnel from excessive radiation exposure are stressed.
 Federal and state regulations concerning radiation protection are reviewed.
-Methods of instruction include lectures, PowerPoint presentations and class discussions.
+Methods of instruction include lectures, PowerPoint presentations, and class discussions.